- Contract processes for residential property sales will be simpler and compliance will be easier.

 It will no longer be the case that the Warning Statement and Information Sheet must be attached in any particular order or that they form the first or top sheet of the contract.

 While cover sheets may be added to contracts and indeed the Warning Statement and Information Sheet could be relocated and not necessarily appear as the first parts of the contract documentation, there are good reasons to ensure the Warning Statement and Information Sheet are conspicuous to any buyer .
 One of the exceptions to termination rights for failing to give a clear direction to the Warning Statement (for example, if the Warning Statement was not attached when the direction is given) is if the buyer signed the Warning Statement attached to the proposed relevant contract before the buyer signed the proposed relevant contract.
 It may be easier to prove that a buyer did in fact sign the Warning Statement before it signed the proposed relevant contract if the Warning Statement was the first or top sheet that the buyer sees.

-However, termination rights only flow now under new section 370 where the seller personally, or a seller's agent, fails to give a clear statement directing the proposed buyer's attention to the Warning Statement and proposed relevant contract.
-Note that the failure to give the direction can be triggered by a failure to attach the Warning Statement, so attachment is still critical to compliance.
+However, termination rights only flow now under proposed section 370 where the seller personally, or a seller's agent, fails to give a clear statement directing the proposed buyer's attention to the Warning Statement and relevant contract.
+Note that the failure to give the direction can be triggered by a failure to attach the Warning Statement.
+So attachment is still critical to compliance.

-Similar termination rights are included in the Body Corporate and Community Management Act for a failure to give a clear statement directing a proposed buyer's attention to the Body Corporate Information Sheet.
+Similar termination rights are to be included in the Body Corporate and Community Management Act for a failure to give a clear statement directing a proposed buyer's attention to the Body Corporate Information Sheet.